stjepangrgic/stjepangrgic.com/pages/work/vibby.md

 How to make video more interactive?
 How to show only important bits of video to the audinece?
 Looking pack to this question they feal unecesary, but at the time I fealt something can be done about it.
 I belived we could build something special. -->

 ### My role
 I was the first and only designer on the team.
-So I was involved in every step of the process of creating a product.
-From rebranding to developing interactive wireframes.
-I worked on a web application user interface, website, presentations for investors and user experience of creating interactive videos.
+So I was involved in every step of product creation from rebranding to developing interactive wireframes.
+I worked on a video player user interface, experience of creating interactive videos, website and presentations for investors.

 Unexpectedly I worked as a part of the frontend development team as I had the most experience writing CSS and converting designs in working code.
 So basicaly I 'sliced' every of designs I did.